Separate names with a comma.

 -Installed a new rear wall and remounted the rear plastic portions of the popup.

--Lastly reran the rear parking/directional light wires to run directly into the plastic rather then through the floor then into the rear wall.
+-Lastly reran the rear parking/directional light wires to run directly into the rear plastic cover(rather then through the interior floor) then into the rear wall.